armory/docs/content/en/docs/armory-admin/policy-engine/policy-engine-use/packages/opa.pipelines.md

 ```
 </details>

-## Example Policy
+## Manual approval by role

-- Requires a manual approval by the `qa` role, and a manual approval by the `infosec` role happen earlier in a pipeline than any deployment to a production account.
+Requires a manual approval by the `qa` role, and a manual approval by the `infosec` role happen earlier in a pipeline than any deployment to a production account.
 Production accounts must have been loaded into the OPA data document in an array named `production_accounts`:

   {{< prism lang="rego" line-numbers="true" >}}
   package opa.pipelines